Cyberattacks on Texas cities put other governments on guard

 Cybersecurity experts caution that the policies are no replacement for basic cyber “hygiene,” including backing up systems and data, training employees on the risks of clicking unknown links and regularly installing updates to hardware and software.

-Insurers typically require cyber clients to complete those steps before issuing a policy and failing to do so risks a denied claim after an attack, said Dan Lohrmann of Security Mentor Inc. training company.
+Insurers typically require cyber clients to complete those steps before issuing a policy and failing to do so risks a denied claim after an attack, said Dan Lohrmann of Security Mentor Inc., a training company.

 “Elected officials are getting the message that this is not just a technology issue or a security issue but a government competence issue,” he said.